Fengrui-Liu/StreamAD/docs/source/api/streamad.model.md

 ## Multivariate Anomaly Detector

-Note that these methods are compatible with univariate time series.
+These models are compatible with univariate time series.

 ### xStreamDetector